dyllandry/according-to-client/README.md

 # 🌎 According To
-**According To** (AT) is blog prototype where people can share their takes on world events.
+**According To** (AT) is a prototype blog platform that attempts to reduce combative social tendencies by better framing each post as merely someone's opinion.

-However, first and foremost, it is a portfolio project of mine ([Dylan Landry](https://www.dylanlandry.com)) to demonstrate that I am competent with React and test driven development.
+It is a portfolio project of mine ([Dylan Landry](https://www.dylanlandry.com)) to demonstrate that I am competent with...
+- React
+- Test driven development.

-This is specifically the AT _client_.
+This is the AT _client_.
+For the AT _API_, visit the [AT API GitHub repository](https://github.com/dyllandry/according-to-api).

 ## Install
 - `npm install`

+## Dependencies
+This project depends on the [AT API](https://github.com/dyllandry/according-to-api) to work.
+The AT API respectively needs a local MongoDB database, too, so there's a bit of setup.

 ## Environment Variables
 Make sure to tweak the variables contained by the `.env` file to your environment's specifications.

 ## Testing
 A focus of this project is test driven development.
-That is, I only develop features after I have first defined adequate test for them.
 The tests are contained by `src` subdirectories named `__tests__`.

 To test the application, run `npm run test`.